jward0/Intelligent-Intruder/README.md

 vulnerabilities.csv
 	Derived data.
 Logs vulnerability (time until next visit) of every node over time.
 First column is timestamps, subsequent columns are nodes 0-n.
 Inf values are present after node has been visited for the last time.
 Cropping of dataset necessary to remove infinite values.

+P061: Reinforcement learning for an intelligent intruder Primary supervisor: Edmund Hunt
+Co-supervisor(s): James Ward (University of Bristol) Suitable for: MEng;MSc;
+Capacity: 1
+Project description (including the motivating real-world problem and stakeholders):
+The field of multi-robot patrolling is concerned with effectively monitoring an environment for security or observation purposes, potentially in the presence of adversaries that seek to gain undetected access to the environment.
+This is of interest to governmental or private organisations concerned with infrastructure security, and conservation or research work involving environmental monitoring.
+To assess the patrol strategies used in such a situation, models of potential attackers are necessary, and the more intelligent and realistic the attacker model, the more useful our analysis.
+We seek to create a reinforcement learning-based adversary that operates under realistic constraints to effectively attack patrol systems using unknown strategies.
+The student will: (1) design and test an ML architecture utilising on-line, one-shot reinforcement learning to maximise its probability of successful attack against simulated patrol systems, and, as a possible extension, (2) investigate the ability of patrol strategies to effectively disrupt the learning of such an adversary.
+45
+The startpoint for the student would be our existing, non ML-based intelligent adversary model.
+This would be integrated with a new ML model and RL environment created in Python with Keras/Tensorflow, using existing patrol data from extensive simulation work.
+The output of this work would be a comparison of the performance of the ML-based adversary with our existing adversary models.
+References:
+James C. Ward and Edmund R. Hunt, An Empirical Method for Benchmarking Multi-Robot Patrol Strategies in Adversarial Environments, Proceedings of ACM SAC Conference (SAC’23) 2023
+N. Basilico, Recent Trends in Robotic Patrolling, Current Robotics Reports 3, 2 (June 2022), 65–76 Bruce et al., One-Shot Reinforcement Learning for Robot Navigation with Interactive Replay, 31st Conference of Neural Information Processing Systems (NIPS 2017), 2017
+Keywords: reinforcement learning, machine learning, simulation, robotics, patrolling, security